changhz/awareness-dataset/README.md

 `TODO`
 - a being is not self-aware if it has no desires
 - desires are some of the manifestations of self-awareness

+# Facts
+`TODO`
+- the level of self-awareness of a sleeping person can vary depending on the stage of sleep they are in